balazsrm/wp-simple-newsletter-subscription/readme.md

 Usage
 -----

--   **Frontend Subscription Modal:** The modal is triggered by clicking an element with a special HTML class.
+-   **Frontend Subscription Modal:** The modal is triggered by clicking an element with a special HTML class: `open-newsletter-modal`.
 Customize this class in the plugin's JavaScript file.
 -   **View Subscribers:** Access the subscriber list from the admin menu under 'Newsletter Subscribers'.

 Customization